-“This opportunity is a culmination of all of my work in the nonprofit and education space, where I can to bring all of those skillsets to bear,” says Lee.
+“This opportunity is a culmination of all of my work in the nonprofit and education space, where I can bring all of those skillsets to bear,” said Lee.
 “Los Angeles is primed for this program and can serve as a deep layer of support that compliments all the other great work happening throughout L.A.
 County.
 I look forward to building deeper relationships with child welfare advocates, the K-12 education community, public systems, philanthropists and corporate leaders to collectively amplify our work and broaden our base of support for families impacted by foster care.”

 Prior to joining Friends of the Children, Lee led the Alliance for Children’s Rights’ L.A.
-Opportunity Youth Collaborative which works with partners to create a launching pad for foster youth to overcome barriers to success.
+Opportunity Youth Collaborative, which works with partners to create a launching pad for foster youth to overcome barriers to success.
 Lee also spent more than a decade building strategic partnerships, advocating for and serving foster and probation youth.
-As the division director for transition-age foster youth at Hillsides Youth Moving On, his team built a comprehensive support system that included a multi-dimensional housing program, mental health services, a drop-in center, and a workforce development program with post-secondary education supports.
+As the division director for transition-age foster youth at Hillsides Youth Moving On, his team built a comprehensive support system that included a multi-dimensional housing program, mental health services, a drop-in center and a workforce development program with post-secondary education supports.

-An educator at his core, Lee taught high school English and world literature at San Gabriel High School and King Drew Magnet High School in Watts, Calif. for seven years.
+An educator at his core, Lee taught high school English and world literature at San Gabriel High School and King Drew Magnet High School in Watts, Calif., for seven years.
 A husband and father of three, both Lee and his wife Noemi, a therapist, have dedicated their careers to empowering youth who have been in foster care to reach their full potential.